Bruce and Joanie Parker not only serve as Meal-a-Day directors, but they helped start the Meal-a-Day of the Americas chapter get on its feet.

-To explain the history, Meal-a-Day had been run entirely out of the UK until 2007.
+To explain the history, Meal-a-Day had been run entirely out of the UK.
 Then the charity decided to ‘decentralize’, retaining the running of Meal-a-Day for Eastern Europe and Africa, while encouraging Australian brethren to form an “Asia Pacific” branch, and North American Brethren to form a “Latin America and the Caribbean” branch.
 Bruce says, “The results, by the way, have been doubled contributions and much more focused attention to the partners/ programs supported.”

 Steve Johnson was traveling in Africa with one of the UK Meal-a-Day Directors, Gordon Dawes, on a video project, when Gordon revealed the ‘decentralization’ strategy.
 He said another American brother, Casey Opitz, had been inquiring whether there was some way to help Meal-a-Day.
 Gordon asked Steve if he knew of any others who might be interested, and he did!
 Bruce and Joanie Parker, who were about to retire, both spoke Spanish, and they both have a love for travel and a heart for this good work.
 So, Steve, Casey (treasurer), Joanie (secretary) and Bruce (chairperson) became the first Meal-a-Day of the Americas committee.
 Along the way, they have added others, had some turn-over, but now also include sister Lori Rayner and sister Becky Elliott from Canada, as well as brother Luke Barrett and sister Kellie Gelineau, both from the West Coast.